Multi-Scale Data Assimilation in Turbulent Models: Ensemble Kalman Filter Results

-The quality of the instantaneous reconstruction is further quantified in \hyperref[fig:all_together]{Fig.~\ref{fig:all_together}(b)}, where we plot the dimensionless $\ell^2$-error $\mathcal{E}_n/\sqrt{E_n \tilde{E}_n}$, normalized by the energy spectra of the ground truth and assimilated fields (\hyperref[eqn:mean_energies]{Eq.~(\ref*{eqn:mean_energies})}).
-Synchronization with ground truth is nearly perfect up to the fastest observed shell ($n=8$), followed by a partially synchronized range ($9 \le n \le 16$). \hyperref[fig:all_together]{Panels~(c) and (d)} provide a qualitative overview of the time-dependent performance of data assimilation (DA), showing both the normalized energy, $k_n^{2/3}|u_n|^2$, and the energy flux, $\Pi_n$ (see \hyperref[eqn:flux]{Eq.~(\ref*{eqn:flux})}), up to the last inertial shell ($n = 13$), over a time window encompassing several energy bursts propagating from large to small scales.
+More interestingly, the instantaneous reconstruction is also reasonably accurate (\hyperref[fig:all_together]{Fig.~\ref*{fig:all_together}(a)}).
+This is assessed by comparing the energy spectrum $E_n$ with the reconstruction $\ell^2$-error $\mathcal{E}_n$, as defined in \hyperref[eqn:error_usual]{Eq.~(\ref*{eqn:error_usual})}.
+As shown, the reconstruction is nearly perfect on the observed shells (gray region), and remains highly accurate for all slower shells ($n < 6$).
+For faster scales, good reconstruction is achieved up to $n = 16$, where $\mathcal{E}_n < E_n$, while at higher shell numbers ($n \ge 17$), the reconstruction becomes purely statistical with $\mathcal{E}_n \approx 2 E_n$.
+The quality of the instantaneous reconstruction is further quantified in \hyperref[fig:all_together]{Fig.~\ref*{fig:all_together}(b)}, where we plot the dimensionless $\ell^2$-error $\mathcal{E}_n/\sqrt{E_n \tilde{E}_n}$, normalized by the energy spectra of the ground truth and assimilated fields (\hyperref[eqn:mean_energies]{Eq.~(\ref*{eqn:mean_energies})}).
+Complete synchronization with the ground truth, i.e. a practically vanishing normalized error, is achieved up to the fastest observed shell ($n=8$), followed by a partially synchronized range ($9 \le n \le 16$). \hyperref[fig:all_together]{Panels~(c) and (d)} provide a qualitative overview of the time-dependent performance of data assimilation, showing both the normalized energy, $k_n^{2/3}|u_n|^2$, and the energy flux, $\Pi_n$ (see \hyperref[eqn:flux]{Eq.~(\ref*{eqn:flux})}), up to the last inertial shell ($n = 13$), over a time window encompassing several energy bursts propagating from large to small scales.
 The left, central, and right panels, respectively, display the ground-truth quantity, a randomly selected ensemble member, and their pointwise difference.
 A key observation is that, although the presence of dark halos for $1 \leq n \leq 8$ (third column of \hyperref[fig:all_together]{Panel~(c)}) confirms the accurate instantaneous tracking of both measured and large-scale dynamics, the most pronounced desynchronization events---evident in the same panel and even more so in the highly intermittent flux shown in \hyperref[fig:all_together]{Panel~(d)}---are strongly correlated with intense energy bursts, predicted with high temporal fidelity but limited magnitude accuracy.